What climate change means for globe-traveling Saharan dust

 "The sky, which here in Miami tends to be a nice, clear, crisp, blue, instead it has sort of a grayish, opalescent quality," he told EHN.
 "You'll get dust along the windshield wiper, where you can just wipe it off… Because it's traveled so far, there are only fine particles.
 It's like rouge, like face powder."

 Prospero might notice the dust more than most people do.
 A professor emeritus at the University of Miami, he has studied Saharan dust for decades.
 The Sahara Desert in Northern Africa is the largest arid region in the world — approximately the size of the continental United States.
-It blows hundreds of tons of dust into the air every year, affecting places across the globe, like Africa, Europe, the Caribbean, and the U.S., including states away from the coast, like Missouri and Kansas.
+It blows hundreds of millions of tons of dust into the air every year, affecting places across the globe, like Africa, Europe, the Caribbean, and the U.S., including states away from the coast, like Missouri and Kansas.

 The dust has many effects, both good and bad.
 For example, it is carried by dry air and suppresses cloud formation, so its presence means fewer dangerous tropical cyclones.
 But the dust is also associated with health conditions like dry skin, asthma, and desert lung syndrome, a chronic condition where small particles build up in the lungs and damage blood vessels and air sacs, making it difficult to breathe.